adamConnerSax/dataBuilder/readme.md

 ```

+Two examples:

+1. In "optionParse", an optparse-applicative builder.
+Pretty bare bones but it could be expanded.

-In the given--extremely contrived!--example, we build interactively via readMaybe and putStr/getLn.
-But it shows the complex builder being built up from the simpler ones.
+2. In "app", a contrived example; we build interactively via readMaybe and putStr/getLn.
+But it shows the complex builder being built up from the simpler ones and a non-trivial sum-type case.